daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 port of Linux for this system.
 While there are some pitfalls, it has decent KVM support and provides a nice environment for QEMU development.

-# QEMU device emulator development in nutshell
+# QEMU device emulator development in a nutshell

 Briefly speaking, developing a new QEMU device emulator involves the following
 steps:

 1. Writing a boilerplate and adding basic features
-2. Adding qtest
+2. Adding QTest
 3. Adding advanced features and libvirt support
 4. Running more tests and increasing feature coverage
 5. Debugging